 We need volunteer fixers to help fix participants' beloved items of all kinds, as well as volunteers to help staff the event.
 Volunteers will be provided with a meal.

-Email ollie@ if you're interested in volunteering. acswmd.org
+Email ollie@ if you're interested in volunteering at a future Repair Fair. acswmd.org

 There are a few important things to know about participating in a Repair Fair: